ENTRDEESFRPTIT

 How do I buy an IPv4 address block?

-What should I verify before buying IPv4 addresses?
+What checks should be done before buying IPv4?

 How long does an IPv4 transfer take?